scope-ink/docs/content/integrations/4-gitlab-enterprise.md

 ### GitLab Enterprise Integration

-If you only use GitLab or/and GitLab Enterprise as a SCM, **you must Login using Gmail**.
-After that, you will need to integrate your GitLab token.
-For that, open the GitLab option through the dropdown menu on the Integrations page:
+The process is the same than GitLab, but in this case, you must fill all the fields.
+First of all, select GitLab Enterprise option from the Add button dropdown.

 ![GL Integration](https://user-images.githubusercontent.com/48650098/81796982-78622480-950e-11ea-9622-799ac214be9f.png)

-Once you click on GitLab option, you will see a pop-up asking for your credentials and token:
+Once you click on GitLab Enterprise option, you will see a pop-up asking for your credentials and token:

 ![GL pop-up](https://user-images.githubusercontent.com/48650098/81797064-93cd2f80-950e-11ea-8434-a48ecb4cd17b.png)